-Rope access is a safe method of working at height, initially developed from techniques used in recreational rock climbing and caving, where ropes and associated equipment are used to gain access to the work place, and to be supported there.
-A twin rope system must be employed so that there is always a safety back up.
-Rope access technicians descend, ascend, and traverse ropes for access and work while suspended by their harness.
+Rope access is a safe method of working at height, initially developed from techniques used in recreational rock climbing and caving, where ropes and associated equipment are used to gain access to the workplace, and to be supported there.
+A twin rope system must always be employed to have a safety backup.
+Rope access technicians descend, ascend, and traverse ropes for access and work while suspended by their harnesses.
 The most common applications for modern rope access include inspection, surveying, maintenance, and construction on bridges, dams, wind turbines, towers, buildings, and industrial plants.

-Heads Up has recently moved into our brand new state of the art training facility in central Christchurch.
-It is the largest, highest (9m meters) and most realistic IRATA training venue in New Zealand.
-The vast facility can cater for large courses and offers realistic scenarios for New Zealand rope access.
+Our new, state-of-the-art training facility in central Christchurch is the largest, highest (9m) and most realistic training venue in New Zealand.
+The vast facility can cater to large courses and offers realistic New Zealand rope access scenarios.
 Located close to local cafes and amenities.

-Heads Up only uses the very most experienced and qualified instructors in the country.
-All training courses are lead by IRATA level 3i’s and IRATA Assessors, giving candidates the best experience and knowledge about passing their assessment.
+Heads Up only uses the most experienced and qualified instructors in the country.
+All training courses are led by IRATA level 3i’s and IRATA Assessors, giving candidates the best experience and knowledge about passing their assessment.

-At Heads Up we offer free re-assessment and a whole week of free training if you manage to fail your first assessment.
+At Heads Up, we offer free re-assessment and a week of free training if you fail your first assessment.

-Our course price is set to a sustainable level.
-At Heads Up you will get the very best training and best value for money in the country.
-As they say, "you get what you pay for".
+Our course price of $2000 plus GST is set to a sustainable level.
+At Heads Up you will get the best training and value for money in the country.
+As they say, "You get what you pay for".